zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>

-This endpoint allows a user to transfer fund between spot account and futrue contract account.
+This endpoint allows a user to transfer fund between spot accounts and futrue contract accounts.

+Transferring from a spot account to a contract account, the type is pro-to-futures; transferring from a contract account to a spot account, the type is futures-to-pro

 ### HTTP Request